Chicken Butchering Set Up: 7 Things You Need

 Chicken butchering day is quite an event here at Clucky Dickens Farm.
 When we butcher, it’s usually no less than 50 birds at a time.
 I’d like to share with you the open air chicken butchering set up that we’ve come to use after several years of chicken butchering experience.

-Let’s take a look at all the items in the order they are used in the processing of our birds.
+If you already know how to — let’s take a look at all the items we use (in the order they are used) in the processing of our birds.
 Ready?